Table of Contents

 What is a good measure of TDS in tap water?

-Typically tap water in Malta has a TDS measure of up to 1,000 mg/L which is quite normal for Malta.
+Typically tap water in Malta has a TDS measure of up to 800 to well over 1000 mg/L which is quite normal for Malta.
 Water Services Corporation provide test results all over Malta of the conductivity which can then be used to calculate TDS.
 This exactly what a TDS meter does, it measures the conductivity of water and then calculates TDS.

 Areas with higher quantities of minerals in water will have higher readings.